chuckcscccl/Fussless/README.md

 2. compile absLexer.cs:  **mcs absLexer.cs /t:library**
 3. compile RuntimeParser.fs:  **fsharpc RuntimeParser.fs -a -r absLexer.dll**

-This will create absLexer.dll and RuntimeParser.dll that you would use for every example.
+This will create **absLexer.dll** and **RuntimeParser.dll** that are need by all parsers.
+Unless you create your parsing applications within the Fussless directory you should **export MONO_PATH = where/ever/you/put/Fussless/** for mono to find these assemblies.

 3. The repository contains the CsLex executable (lex.exe) along with its MIT license.
 However, if this does not work, download and build CsLex